Huichelaar/SkillSystem_FE8/EngineHacks/SkillSystem/Skills/StandaloneSkills/PairUp/README.md

   - Replaced these skills:
     - Dragon Fang has been replaced with offensive pair up/Dual Strike skill.
     - Great Shield has been replaced with defensive pair up/Dual Guard skill.
+  - Mention last four bytes in banim name string need to be left alone.

 Credits TODO:
   - Sme for her Refuge patch.